AutodeskGames/stingray-docs/source/interactive_help/deploying/about_engine_configs.md

 `Release`

 >	The `release` configuration is the smallest, fastest, most highly optimized version of the engine.
 It achieves this optimization by omitting a lot of code that is only useful during your project's design and development phase -- like error reporting, console connections to the editor, and performance HUDs.
-Always try to use this configuration for builds of your game that you intend to distribute outside your organization or team.
+Always try to use this configuration for builds of your app that you intend to distribute outside your organization or team.

 `Development`